-PREFERRED NAME OPTION FOR STUDENTS - ENHANCEMENTS TO STUDENT SYSTEM Continuous
+PREFERRED NAME OPTION FOR STUDENTS - ENHANCEMENTS TO STUDENT SYSTEM and in WebCourses so that faculty will correctly associate the student's preferred name with his or her student records.

+Continuous

 Attendance: Allows students who identify with a particular gender that differs from what was on record when there information was originally entered into the database, to declare a preferred name.
 Recent updates now reflect the preferred name on grade rosters, class rosters,